huggingface/transformers/examples/rag/README.md

     --model_type rag_sequence \ # RAG model type (rag_token or rag_sequence)
     --evaluation_set path/to/output/biencoder-nq-dev.questions \ # an input dataset for evaluation
     --gold_data_path path/to/output/biencoder-nq-dev.pages \ # a dataset containing ground truth answers for samples from the evaluation_set
-    --predictions_filename retrieval_preds.tsv  \ # name of file in which predictions will be stored
+    --predictions_path path/to/retrieval_preds.tsv  \ # name of file in which predictions will be stored
     --eval_mode retrieval \ # indicates whether we're performing retrieval evaluation or e2e evaluation
     --recalculate # if predictions_filename already exists, and this option is set - we regenerate the answers, otherwise we reuse the predicsion file to calculate metrics.
 ```